MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ```

 ### Store user conversations in azure blob transcripts
-After a blob container is available to store transcripts you can begin to preserve your users' conversations with your bot.
+After the TranscriptLoggerMiddleware is added, the Transcript Store will automatically begin to preserve your users' conversations with your bot.
 These conversations can later be used as a debugging tool to see how users are interacting with your bot.
-The following code preserves user conversation inputs when activity.text receives the input message _!history_.
+The following code retrieves the transcript, then sends it to the current conversation when activity.text receives the input message _!history_.
+Note: the SendConversationHistoryAsync method is supported in the Direct Line, Web Chat and Emulator channels.

 ```csharp